d-kozak/enticing/documentation/components.md

 to generate new one for each collection.

 ## Index-server
-This component maintains a set of collections, each of which was indexed by the index-builder.
-It is able to search them using EQL queries, respond to context extension requests and return the whole documents as well.
+This component maintains a set of collections, each of which has been indexed by the index-builder.
+It is able to search in them using EQL queries, respond to context extension requests and return the whole documents as well.
 ```
-./scripts/index-server /path/to/config.kts [collectionsInfo] [...any spring boot params]
+./scripts/index-server.sh /path/to/config.kts [collectionsInfo] [...any spring boot params]
 ```
 * **config.kts** configuration script
 * **collectionsInfo** string of the format {collectionId1:[mg4j1,mg4j2,..mg4jN,indexedDir],...,collectionIdN:[...]}